NACLab/ngc-learn/docs/museum/snn_ba.md

 beyond settling and update routines, a prediction function by which ancestral projection is carried out to efficiently provide label distribution or regression vector outputs.
 Note that "SNN" denotes "spiking neural network" and "BA" stands for "broadcast alignment".
-Note that it does not feature a separate `calc_updates()` method like other models given that its `settle()` routine adjusts synaptic efficacies dynamically (if configured to do so).
+This class model it does not feature a separate `calc_updates()` method like other models given that its `settle()` routine adjusts synaptic efficacies dynamically (if configured to do so).